cmqten/helpp/rpm.md

-major release goals
+## major release goals

 - an app where we can search up a location and find a charity in that location.

-- when a user is expected to open a charity we would have an backend google api to get all social media links and siplay them so user can see them if available.
-If they click the link they will got to the social media. show all availbe.
+- when a user opens a charity we would have a backend google api to get all social media links and display them, so the user can see them if available.
+If they click the link they will got to the social media. show all available.

 - when user slects a charity they will be able to see logo of the company and summary.

-- crawl the charity website to get summary and their logo if it exists.
+- crawl the charity websites to get summary, their logo if it exists and a donation link if it exists.

-- for locations when u first load page it will load your location and the mark charities within that radius.
+- for locations when a user first loads a page it will load their location and the mark charities within that radius.
 All charities will be displayed in a list.

-release plan
+## release plan

-sprint goals
+## sprint goals

-completion date
+## completion date